lenkaotap/clbokea.github.io/_features/04-assign.md

 ---

 <iframe class="pull-left" src="https://clbokea.github.io/prostitution_test.html" style="width:100%; height:700px; border:none; margin: 0px 10px 10px 0px"></iframe>

-In the map one can see a detailed development over the years 2003 to 2017 in where the different kinds of prostitution insidents occoured in the Sanfransisco area.
-Again prostitution incidemnts are promarely focus on the central districts of Sanfrancisco.
-If one sort the results based on prostitution incidents type it gives a clear overview of what areas to avoid and and what areras to persude (depending on ones interests and human needs).
+In the map above, one can observe the detailed development of various prostitution incidents from 2003 to 2017 and where they occurred in the San Francisco area.
+Again, prostitution incidents are primarily focused in the central districts of San Francisco.

+Sorting the results by type of prostitution incident provides a clear overview of which areas to avoid and which areas to pursue, depending on one's needs and interests.